luizansounds/system-wide-gtk-theme-changer/README.md

 ## How it works?

-It creates simlinks between /usr/share/themes and .config folder with assets and GTK 4.0 theme CSS files and applies chosen theme.
+It creates simlinks between /usr/share/themes and .config folder with assets and GTK 4.0 theme CSS files and applies chosen theme, Also it enables the ~/.themes folder for flatpaks, them uses override theme to enable the selected theme.

 ## Requirements